 Select a project, and enable billing for your project.

-- In the top-right, click Settings and select Project billing settings.
+- Go to the Project billing settings.

 - Click Enable billing.
 If billing is already enabled, then the billing account for the project is listed.